-Consequently, thanks to this elevated position, it offers grand views of Prague’s landmarks and the Vltava river with all her bridges.
+Consequently, thanks to this elevated position, it offers grand views of Prague’s landmarks and the Vltava river with all its bridges.

 The greenery was installed beginning of the 19th century.

 In 1955, an enormous Stalin monument was erected at the park – overlooking the city from across the Mánes bridge.
 It was demolished in 1962.
 Then, in 1991, sculptor Vratislav Karel Novák’s kinetic Metronome was installed atop the massive stone plinth.
-It’s Prague’s main hangout for rollerblader and skateboarder – and, obviously, one of the city’s best photo spots.
+It’s Prague’s main hangout for rollerbladers and skateboarders – and, obviously, one of the city’s best photo spots.